ankur512512/devops-springboot/README.md

 Username is `admin`.

-Fetch the ArgoCD admin password by using:
+Fetch the ArgoCD admin password, from another terminal, by using:

 ```bash
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```

 Carefully copy the password *(make sure you don't leave behind any special chars in suffix)* and use it in the UI.
-Once again, our credentials will be:
+So, our credentials will be:

 ```
 User: admin